Bismuth: Element Properties And Uses

 Introduction to the Element

-Chemically, bismuth resembles antimony and arsenic, members of its group, but its low toxicity and peculiar crystalline properties make this metal especially useful in applications related to safety and sustainability.
+Chemically, bismuth resembles antimony and arsenic, members of its group, but low toxicity and peculiar crystalline properties make this metal especially useful in applications related to safety and sustainability.

 Chemical Properties Description

 Bismuth typically occurs in an oxidation state of +3 in its compounds, but under suitable conditions, a +5 state can be achieved.
 With a high density and low thermal conductivity, surprisingly, bismuth is a very poor electrical conductor.
-Due to this aspect, its applications are limited to areas such as non-toxic solders or low-melting alloys.
+Because of this aspect, its applications are limited to areas such as non-toxic solders or low-melting alloys.
 Another advantage for everyday uses, from pharmaceuticals to industrial processes, includes the fact that under normal conditions, bismuth does not oxidise, leading to good stability and long-term reliability.

 Physical Properties